 - Evidence of abstract acceptance (if required); and,

 Failure to provide the above requested material will disqualify the applicant.
-Application and all requested materials should be submitted to: The Wildlife Society, Western Section, Attn: Awards and Grants Chair, PO Box 6756, Albany, CA 94706
+Application and all requested materials can be e-mailed to email@example.com or sent to The Wildlife Society, Western Section Attn: Awards and Grants Chair, PO Box 6756, Albany, CA 94706.

 - Operation Migration – Non-profit organization that uses ultra light aircraft to return migrating Whooping cranes to eastern North America.